morganmayday/tayen-core/archetypes/banner/tactician.md

 -- What is my enemies' most immediate goal?

 -- What outcomes of this conflict do my enemies most want?

+#### Make the Call
+A third-level tactician can, as a free action once per arc, if shit's already hit the fan this scene, tell the Spinner what their objective this scene is.

+While the tactician pursues that goal, they receive a +2 confidence bonus this scene on _all_ checks to pursue it, and their allies receive a +1 confidence bonus to the same.

 Strategic Play: tbh idk what this'd *be* but it's a vibe for an ability name